devunderslash/amazon-eks-jenkins-terraform/README.md

 <br />

 ## Updates
-* Update the Keyname in terraform.tfvars to match the one you created on AWS EC2
+* This must be run in AWS Cloud9 in order to follow the blog in the tutorial link below
 * Update Region and AMI (terraform.tfvars) depending on where you want to host your pipeline
 * For the docker section of your pipeline to work you will need to add the Docker Pipeline plugin in Jenkins also